Will Lawyers Handle Cases They Can’t Win?

 Why Some Attorneys Don’t Accept Unwinnable Personal Injury Cases

-As mentioned above, unwinnable cases have high chances of losing or being dismissed.
+As mentioned above, unwinnable cases have a high chance of losing or being dismissed.
 Now, always remember that filing a lawsuit demands significant time and money in doing things like:

 - A case investigation involving the collection of medical records, video footage, and witness statements